 If you like this recipe and make it, snap a photo and share it on INSTAGRAM!
 Tag me @crunchycreamysweet so I can check it out and leave a comment! 😀

-Creamy and cheesy bake with just a few ingredients!
+Easy Hashbrown Casserole - creamy and cheesy potato dish made with just a few ingredients!
 No canned cream of soup needed!

 - 5 cups hash browns thawed